jtfarrington/complaint-dramatizer/README.md

 ---

-*"To complain, or not to complain—that is never the question, for we shall always complain most spectacularly"*
+*"To complain, or not to complain, that is never the question, for we shall always complain most spectacularly"*